The In Progress tab

 You can also use the sqbstatus extended stored procedure to view the active SQL Backup Pro backup and restore processes from within your SQL application (for example, SQL Server Management Studio).

-Copying backups to AWS storage is only available in SQL Backup Pro 9.0 and later.
-Copying backups to custom S3 or Azure hosted storage is only available in SQL Backup Pro 10.0 and later.
+Copying backups to hosted storage is only available in SQL Backup Pro 7.3 and later.

-If you select the option to copy a backup to cloud storage (step 3 of the Back Up wizard or step 4 of the Schedule Backup Jobs wizard) or add
+If you select the option to copy a backup to hosted storage (step 3 of the Back Up wizard or step 4 of the Schedule Backup Jobs wizard) or add

-COPYTO_HOSTED to a backup script, the backup is first written to disk, then added to the queue for uploading to cloud storage.
+COPYTO_HOSTED to a backup script, the backup is first written to disk, then added to the queue for uploading to hosted storage.

 When a backup is added to the upload queue, it is listed in the In Progress tab with the statusPending.
 If a backup is split into multiple files, each file is listed separately.
 When a file is being uploaded, the status changes to Uploading.